Ice sheet

 One of Earth's two ice sheets: The Antarctic ice sheet covers about 98% of the Antarctic continent and is the largest single mass of ice on Earth.
 It has an average thickness of over 2 kilometers.

 In glaciology, an ice sheet, also known as a continental glacier, is a mass of glacial ice that covers surrounding terrain and is greater than 50000 km2.
-The only current ice sheets are the Antarctic ice sheet and the Greenland ice sheet.
-Ice sheets are bigger than ice shelves or alpine glaciers.
-Masses of ice covering less than 50,000 km^{2} are termed an ice cap.
-An ice cap will typically feed a series of glaciers around its periphery.
+The two current ice sheets are the Antarctic ice sheet and the Greenland ice sheet.
+Ice sheets are the largest glacial bodies on Earth, distinguished from smaller ice caps or alpine glaciers.
+Ice sheets can have multiple ice domes, the topographic highs from which ice flows outwards, and are typically drained by ice streams and outlet glaciers around their periphery.

-Although the surface is cold, the base of an ice sheet is generally warmer due to geothermal heat.
+Although the surface is cold, the base of an ice sheet is generally warmer by means of geothermal heat.
 In places, melting occurs and the melt-water lubricates the ice sheet so that it flows more rapidly.
-This process produces fast-flowing channels in the ice sheet — these are ice streams.
+This process produces fast-flowing channels within the ice sheet called ice streams.

 Even stable ice sheets are continually in motion as the ice gradually flows outward from the central plateau, which is the tallest point of the ice sheet, and towards the margins.
 The ice sheet slope is low around the plateau but increases steeply at the margins.

 Increasing global air temperatures due to climate change take around 10,000 years to directly propagate through the ice before they influence bed temperatures, but may have an effect through increased surface melting, producing more supraglacial lakes.
 These lakes may feed warm water to glacial bases and facilitate glacial motion.

-In previous geologic time spans (glacial periods) there were other ice sheets.
-During the Last Glacial Period at Last Glacial Maximum, the Laurentide Ice Sheet covered much of North America.
-In the same period, the Weichselian ice sheet covered Northern Europe and the Patagonian Ice Sheet covered southern South America.
+The growth of ice sheets is a signature of glacial periods, which occur during ice ages.
+There have been many different ice sheets over Earth's history.
+At the maximum of the Last Glacial Period, the historic Laurentide and Cordilleran ice sheets merged with the Greenland Ice Sheet to cover much of North America.
+In the same period, the Weichselian Ice Sheet covered Northern Europe and the Patagonian Ice Sheet covered southern South America.
+The retreat and disappearance of these ice sheets marked the beginning of the current Holocene interglacial period, and the ongoing retreat and future fate of the Greenland and Antarctic ice sheets plays a major role in climate change and sea level rise.